Chapter 2: Psychological Research

 Learning objectives

-• Explain how the scientific method is used in researching development
+- Explain how the scientific method is used in researching development

-• Compare various types and objectives of developmental research
+- Compare various types and objectives of developmental research

-• Describe methods for collecting research data (including observation, survey, case study, content analysis, and secondary content analysis)
+- Describe methods for collecting research data (including observation, survey, case study, content analysis, and secondary content analysis)

-• Explain correlational research
+- Explain correlational research

-• Describe the value of experimental research
+- Describe the value of experimental research

-• Compare the advantages and disadvantages of developmental research designs (cross-sectional, longitudinal, and sequential)
+- Compare the advantages and disadvantages of developmental research designs (cross-sectional, longitudinal, and sequential)

-• Describe challenges associated with conducting research in lifespan development
+- Describe challenges associated with conducting research in lifespan development

 How do we know what changes and stays the same (and when and why) in development?
 We rely on research that utilizes the scientific method so that we can have confidence in the findings.
-How data are collected and analyzed vary by the type of information sought.
+How data is collected and analyzed varies by the type of information sought.
 The design of the study will affect the data and the conclusions that can be drawn from them about actual age changes.

 Research in Development